-4. Was a SWOT or situation analysis review performed in the past three years? ✓ Situation analyses were performed in the past three years.
-The most recent analysis (SWOT) pertained to restructuring the Appraisal Services department.
-Staff resources and assignments were analyzed and the department strengths, weaknesses, opportunities and threats were identified as part of the strategy formation activity.
-5. Was a written strategic plan produced in the past three years? ✓ A stand-alone strategic plan is not in written form, however Leadership Team meetings are held throughout the year to set goals, determine actions to achieve the goals (objectives), and allocate resources to execute the actions.
-The long-term goals and objectives are then included as part of the written annual performance evaluation process.
-Standard operating procedures are written to implement the plan.
-6. If yes to (5), was the plan communicated beyond those who participated in the planning process? ✓ Meetings are the forum in which progress plans and goals are communicated between managers and department staff.
-7. If yes to (5), based on the plan, does the planning team review the progress periodically each year? √ The Leadership Team meets periodically to discuss strategies and goals, explore new opportunities, and address concerns.
-8. Are annual operational or work plans prepared?
-Most plans are in calendar or flowchart format.
-For example, the Tax Roll Processing annual calendar is complex noting critical deadlines, step-by-step procedures, color-coded tasks identifying responsibility, and historical notes for year over year review (3 pgs.
+5. Was a written strategic plan produced in the past three years?
+A comprehensive strategic plan is not written.
+Rather, Leadership Team meetings are held throughout the year to plan for department restructuring, staff member retirements, and to discuss legislative changes and the potential impacts to office processes.
+While a standalone document is not written, the long-term goals are written as part of the annual performance evaluation process.
+6. If yes to (5), was the plan communicated beyond those who participated in the planning process? ✓ Long term strategic goals and progress on these goals are communicated with staff members through regular meetings.
+Long term goals are addressed as part of annual performance evaluation process.
+7. If yes to (5), based on the plan, does the planning team review the progress periodically each year? √ The Leadership Team meets on a regular basis to discuss progress on the goals, address new opportunities and resolve potential issues and concerns.
+8. Are annual operational or work plans prepared? ✓ Most of the plans used are in calendar or flowchart format.
+For example, the Tax Roll Processing annual calendar is complex noting critical deadlines, step-by-step procedures, color-coded tasks identifying responsibility, and historical notes for year over year review (3 pg.
 Exhibit 2-1.3).
-The Tax Roll Processing calendar is used by many staff members and is accessible using Microsoft Outlook.
-It is reviewed annually and throughout the year.
-The Data Processing calendar shows the monthly plan for department staff (Exhibit 2-1.4).
-Commercial / Ag and Residential operational plans are also completed (2 pgs.
-Exhibit 2-1.5).
-9. Are technology trends and changes in legislation studied for their effects on workloads and work procedures? ✓ The PAO studies the effects of legislative changes and local resolutions/ordinances well in advance of their effective date to prepare for procedural, technological and workload impacts.
-The PAO studies technology trends by attending CAMA system user group conferences, workshops and courses.
-Keeping abreast of current and new technology is an important part of the PAO strategic plan.
+The Tax Roll Processing calendar is used by many staff members and is accessible using Outlook.
+It is reviewed at the beginning of the year, but often times on a daily or weekly basis.